gcgarner/IOTstack/README.md

 # influxdb
 The credentials and default database name for influxdb are stored in the file called influxdb/influx.env .
 The default username and password is set to "nodered" for both it is HIGHLY recommended that you change that, the default db is "measurements".
-To access the terminal for influxdb execute `./influxdb/terminal.sh`.
+To access the terminal for influxdb execute `./services/influxdb/terminal.sh`.
 Here you can set additional parameters or create other databases.

 # Mosquitto
 reference https://www.youtube.com/watch?v=1msiFQT_flo
 By default the Mosquitto container has no password.
 You can leave it that way if you like but its always a good idea to secure your services.

 Step 1
-To add the password run `./mosquitto/terminal.sh`, i put some helper text in the script.
-Basically you use the `mosquitto_passwd -c /etc/mosquitto/passwd MYUSER` command, replacing MYUSER with your username. it will then ask you to type your password and confirm it. exiting with `exit`.
+To add the password run `./services/mosquitto/terminal.sh`, I put some helper text in the script.
+Basically you use the `mosquitto_passwd -c /mosquitto/config/passwd MYUSER` command, replacing MYUSER with your username. it will then ask you to type your password and confirm it. exiting with `exit`.

 Step 2
-edit the file called mosquitto/mosquitto.conf and remove the comment in front of password_file.
+edit the file called services/mosquitto/mosquitto.conf and remove the comment in front of password_file.
 Stop and Start and you should be good to go.
 Type those credentials into Nodered etc

 # Node-RED
 ## GPIO